lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 case v: Map[_, _] => write(v.asInstanceOf[Map[String, Any]])  // 4
 ```

 This removes the warning in both Scala 2.10 and 2.11.
-If one day we revisit this item and a more elegant solution would
+If one day we revisit this item and a more elegant solution
-come up we'll keep you posted.
+comes up we'll keep you posted.